 In this article, learn about the link between depression and fatigue, and get some tips on how to cope.

 People with depression are more likely to experience fatigue, and chronic fatigue can increase the risk of depression.
 This bidirectional relationship creates a cycle that can be hard to break.

 - sleep problems

 We discuss each cause in more detail below.

 Sleep is essential for regenerating the body and replenishing energy.
-Lack of sleep alone may not cause depression, but it does increase the risk and can make symptoms worse.
+Lack of sleep alone may not cause depression, but it does

 Even if a person with depression is getting enough sleep, they may not wake up feeling refreshed.
 People with depression often have a lower quality of sleep than those without this condition.

 Insomnia means having trouble falling asleep or staying asleep.
 Hypersomnia refers to excessive sleepiness.